6thsolution/ApexNLP/README.md

 - [License](#license)

 ## Overview
 There are many date/time parsers like [natty](https://natty.joestelmach.com) or [chrono](https://github.com/wanasit/chrono).
 But ApexNLP is not another date/time parser, It is an event parser with some NLP tasks which helps you to easily create a calendar Event.
-It support most event formats from simple to complex such as:
+It supports most event formats from simple to complex such as:
 - Family Dine Out on the 2nd Friday of every month at 6-9p
 - Meet John on monday at Mall
 - Tennis on Mondays, Tuesdays, Fridays at 10